Moor- und Fehnmuseum Elisabethfehn

 What should I wear?

-Dress comfortably and appropriately for the weather, especially if you plan to explore outdoor areas.
+Dress comfortably and in layers to accommodate changing temperatures, especially if you plan to explore outdoor areas.